Culverting Works and Drainage Maintenance Protocol 2019

 Access to culverts is generally safe only with the use of special procedures and equipment, making inspection and maintenance both difficult and costly.

-Pollution and effect on water quality
+Pollution and its effect on water quality

 Culverting a watercourse makes the early detection and tracing of pollution sources more difficult, resulting in the adverse impacts being more serious.